 Mom & Baby

-Our location, in Providence Rhode Island’s Jewelry District, offers prenatal yoga, Mom + Baby yoga, Mom + Baby World Dance, partner yoga for birth, prenatal massage therapy, postnatal massage therapy, infant massage, labor support instruction, childbirth workshops and parent sharing circles.
+All Mom & Baby Classes will be offered at the Village Wellness Center, Near Pawtuxet Village. prenatal yoga, Mom + Baby yoga, Mom + Baby World Dance, partner yoga for birth, prenatal massage therapy, postnatal massage therapy, infant massage, labor support instruction, childbirth workshops and parent sharing circles.
 Visit our FAQ's for answers to commonly asked questions.
 Our resource page (coming soon) provides referrals to other local prenatal and postnatal practitioners and resources.

 Benefits of Prenatal Massage Therapy, Yoga and Dance